mojoD/hack-spi/INSTALL-WINDOWS.md

 Install one of the ruby helper libraries used by going to the run command and typing:
-Get into the command prompt end enter these two commands cd c:/ gem install midilib
+Get into the command prompt end enter these two commands:

+cd c:/

+gem install midilib